d-exclaimation/pioneer-redis-pubsub/README.md

 }
 ```

-Calling the method `asyncStream` of the RedisPubSub instance will send redis a `SUBSCRIBE` message to the topic provided if have not previously subscribed.

 RedisPubSub manages internally a collection of subscribers (using Actors) which can be individually unsubscribe without having to close all other subcriber of the same topic.
 Every time the `publish` method is called, RedisPubSub will `PUBLISH` the event over redis which will be picked up by the RedisPubSub if there exist subscriber(s) for that topic.